 Drafts from milk doors, dumbwaiters and laundry chutes in older homes

 Our older house has a milk delivery door.
 We stuffed it with some insulation and sealed both the inside and outside doors with caulking.
 Older homes may also have dumbwaiters, laundry chutes or other unique features that can be sealed using a combination of any of the drafty house solutions mentioned above to stop the drafts.
 Unique situations need unique solutions, so use the method that works best for your situation.

 How to keep an old drafty house warm

 As we’ve outlined, the best way to keep an old drafty house warm is to seal all holes, gaps, and cracks in doors and windows.
 Then find other causes of drafts in your home and seal them as well.
 Just a little troubleshooting and sealing is really all it takes to draft-proof your home.

-Of course, there may be more serious issues such as missing insulation in your attic or walls, but these steps will minimize drafts until you can get the larger job done.
+Of course, there may be more serious issues such as missing insulation in your attic or walls, but these easy steps will minimize drafts and save on heating bills until you can get the larger job done.